 Fig: The large oblong figs to 3.5 cm ripen green to yellow to orange and black.

 Distinguish: By the shape and size of the leaf without any well defined side veins, combined with the very large figs.

 Distribution: Widespread but scarce in lowland forests throughout Borneo.
 Locally common at Tawau Hills Park.

 Brunei: An individual fruits regularly next to the Belalong Canopy Walkway in Temburong attracting Bushy-crested, Rhinoceros and Helmeted Hornbills to feed as well as the local gibbon family.

-Sarawak: At Lambir the 7th most common hemi-epiphytic fig in the 2 Smithsonian plots totalling 60 ha with 5 individuals present in 1998 and 4 individuals present in 2005.
+Sarawak: At Lambir the 7th most common hemi-epiphytic fig in the 2 Smithsonian plots (60 ha) with 5 individuals present in 1998 and 4 individuals present in 2005.
 The missing individual was lost in a tree fall.
 Harrison (2006).